Kris-Adhikari/Kris-Adhikari/README.md

 # Hi there, I'm Kris 👋
 ## 📌 About Me:
-I am a first-year Computer Science student at the University of Calgary, passionate about exploring various programming fields and creating real-world applications that solve meaningful problems.
+I am a Computer Science student at the University of Calgary, passionate about exploring various programming fields and creating real-world applications that solve meaningful problems.

 ## 🔧 **Tech Stack**